-- reduce LIBOR exposure, - stop the inflow of new LIBOR volume, - develop and implement loan products with alternative reference rates, - assess and, if necessary, revise fallback language on legacy LIBOR indexed loans and contracts, - adjust operational processes, including accounting and management information systems to handle alternative reference rates, and - communicate pending or imminent changes to customers, as appropriate.
+- reduce LIBOR exposure, - stop the inflow of new LIBOR volume, - develop and implement loan products with alternative reference rates, - assess and, if necessary, revise fallback language on legacy LIBOR indexed loans and contracts. - adjust operational processes, including accounting and management information systems to handle alternative reference rates, and - communicate pending or imminent changes to customers, as appropriate.

-Each Bank, Association and the Funding Corporation is in the process of implementing a LIBOR transition plan and will continue to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational and compliance risks.
+Each Bank, Association and the Funding Corporation is in the process of implementing their LIBOR transition plans and will continue to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational and compliance risks.

-At this time, we are unable to predict when LIBOR will cease to be available or becomes unrepresentative, or if SOFR will become the only benchmark to replace LIBOR.
+At this time, we are unable to completely predict when LIBOR will cease to be available or becomes unrepresentative, or if SOFR will become the only benchmark to replace LIBOR.
+However, in light of the announcements by the UK FCA, the IBA and U.S. prudential regulators noted above, U.S. dollar LIBOR, except in very limited circumstances, will be discontinued or declared unrepresentative (depending on the tenor) as of either immediately after December 31, 2021 or June 30, 2023.
 Because the System engages in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on us, our borrowers, our investors, and System institutions' customers and counterparties.

 For example, on April 6, 2021, the New York Governor signed into law the New York State Legislature's Senate Bill 297B/Assembly Bill 164B (the "New York LIBOR Legislation").
 The New York LIBOR Legislation amends the New York General Obligations Law by adding new Article 18-c and mirrors a legislative proposal drafted by the Alternative Reference Rates Committee (the "ARRC") aimed at ensuring legal clarity for legacy instruments governed by New York law during the US dollar LIBOR transition.
 The ARRC is an industry-working group convened by the Federal Reserve Board and the New York Fed to lead the LIBOR transition, which, among other work, has developed industry-specific fallback language that may be used by market participants to address the cessation of US dollar LIBOR.
 The New York LIBOR Legislation applies to US dollar LIBOR-based contracts, securities, and instruments governed under New York law that (i) do not have any US dollar LIBOR fallback provisions in place, (ii) have US dollar LIBOR fallback provisions that result in replacement rates that are in some way based on US dollar LIBOR, or (iii) have US dollar LIBOR fallback provisions that allow or require one of the parties or an outsider to select a replacement rate for US dollar LIBOR.
-The New York LIBOR Legislation (a) provides in respect of (i) and (ii) above, upon the occurrence of a "LIBOR Discontinuance Event" and the related "LIBOR Replacement Date" (each as defined in the New York LIBOR Legislation), that the then-current US dollar LIBORbased benchmark, by operation of law, be replaced by a "Recommended Benchmark Replacement" (as defined in the New York LIBOR Legislation) based on SOFR or, (b) in respect of (iii), encourages the replacement of LIBOR with the "Recommended Benchmark Replacement" by providing a safe harbor from legal challenges under New York law.
+The New York LIBOR Legislation (a) provides in respect of (i) and (ii) above, upon the occurrence of a "LIBOR Discontinuance Event" and the related "LIBOR Replacement Date" (each as defined in the New York LIBOR Legislation), that the then-current US dollar LIBORbased benchmark, by operation of law, be replaced by a "Recommended Benchmark Replacement" (as defined in the New York LIBOR Legislation) based on SOFR or, (b) in respect of (iii), encourages the replacement of LIBOR with the "Recommended

+Benchmark Replacement" by providing a safe harbor from legal challenges under New York law.